dade1987/StockPricePredictor/README.md

 - type "npm start"

-PS Don't worry if you'll listen the bull ;)
+PS Don't be alfraid of the bull ;)